The Decodable CLI

 Setup

-Before using CLI, you must run the setup command with your account name.
-This will create the configuration directory and generate a simple configuration file.
+Before using the CLI, you must run the setup command with your account name.

-decodable config setup <account>
+decodable config setup <your_account>

 Commands